Text-to-3D Generation using Jensen-Shannon Score Distillation: Empirical Analysis with Toy Dataset

 \hd{Experimental settings.} In this experiment, we create a synthetic dataset with 8 modes using a mixture of 8 two-dimensional Gaussian distributions.
 Each mode is centered at one of the following coordinates: $(1, 0)$, $(-1, 0)$, $(0, 1)$, $(0, -1)$, $(\frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}})$, $(-\frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}})$, $(\frac{1}{\sqrt{2}}, -\frac{1}{\sqrt{2}})$, and $(-\frac{1}{\sqrt{2}}, -\frac{1}{\sqrt{2}})$ (refers to Fig.~\ref{fig:diff-samples}).
 A standard deviation of $0.1$ is used for all modes.

-We use a diffusion model with the following architecture: \begin{itemize} \item \textbf{Time Embedding:} A fully connected network with two layers, activated by ReLU, which embeds the time step into a higher-dimensional space. \item \textbf{Main Network:} The network takes as input the concatenation of the data point and its time embedding.
-It consists of multiple fully connected layers with $128$ hidden units, ReLU activations, and LayerNorm for normalization. \end{itemize}
+We use a diffusion model with the following architecture: \begin{itemize} \item \textbf{Time Embedding:} A fully connected network with two layers, activated by ReLU, which embeds the time step into a higher-dimensional space. \item \textbf{Main Network:} The network takes the concatenation of the data point and its time embedding as input.
+It comprises multiple fully connected layers with $128$ hidden units, ReLU activations, and LayerNorm for normalization. \end{itemize}

 A noise scheduler with $1000$ timesteps is used to add noise progressively to the data.
 The scheduler linearly interpolates $\beta = 1 - \alpha_t$ from $1 \times 10^{-4}$ to $0.02$ and computes cumulative products to obtain $\alpha_t$ and $\sigma_t$ values.